 This rotation offers a variety of prenatal and preconception genetic counseling opportunities and observation of prenatal tests, including CVS, amniocentesis, and high-resolution ultrasound.
 The monthly Fetal Board allows for the participation in a multidisciplinary discussion and planning of management of pregnancies with fetal abnormalities.

 This center provides prenatal, pediatric, and adult genetic counseling services.
 Individuals are referred for a variety of general genetic conditions; GGC places an emphasis on developmental disorders, autism and birth defects.
 Laboratory activities include cytogenetic, molecular, and metabolic diagnostics and research.
-There are opportunities to observe fetal autopsies, participate in monthly Case Review, and observe patient enrollment in NIH Natural History Studies for Rett syndrome and Angelman syndrome.
+There are opportunities to observe fetal autopsies and participate in monthly Case Review.

-This rotation provides opportunity to participate in neonatal, child and adult evaluations, extensive outreach satellite clinics and specialty clinics such as craniofacial, metabolic clinic, and Down Syndrome clinics.
+This rotation provides opportunity to participate in neonatal, child and adult evaluations, outreach satellite clinics and specialty clinics such as craniofacial, metabolic, and Down Syndrome clinics.

 This regional referral center offers a full range of genetic services including comprehensive genetic evaluations, genetic counseling, prenatal diagnosis, cytogenetics, and molecular diagnostics.
 This rotation focuses on prenatal, pediatric and cancer aspects of genetic counseling.
 Students are encouraged to participate in a variety of specialty clinics, including a unique Down syndrome clinic.